A brief introduction to matrix hydrodynamics: Further topics

 \subsection{Reduced magnetohydrodynamics}

-Reduced magnetohydrodynamics constitute a two-dimensional system of PDEs and constitute a simple model for both astrophysical and laboratory plasmas.
-A matrix hydrodynamics model for this system, in the case of the flat torus, is given by Zeitlin~\cite{Ze2005}.
+Reduced magnetohydrodynamics constitute a two-dimensional system of PDEs and a simple model for both astrophysical and laboratory plasmas.
+A matrix hydrodynamics model for this system, in the case of the flat torus, was given by Zeitlin~\cite{Ze2005}.
 Contrary to the Euler--Zeitlin equations, the matrix flow is only partially isospectral.
-An analogous model on the sphere, together with an extension of the spherical midpoint method to the underlying semi-direct Lie algebra, is given by Modin and Roop~\cite{MoRo2025}.
+An analogous model on the sphere, together with an extension of the spherical midpoint method to the underlying semi-direct Lie algebra, was given by Modin and Roop~\cite{MoRo2025}.